prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 The [Codebase Cleanup Repo](https://github.com/prof-rossetti/codebase-cleanup-2021) contains some abbreviated example code related to some projects we have worked on.
 But there are few opportunities for us to improve the quality of this code.

 First, fork the repo under your own control.
-Then integrate it with the [Code Climate](/notes/devtools/code-climate.md) platform, and the [Travis CI](/notes/devtools/travis-ci.md) platform.
+Then integrate your forked repo with the [Code Climate](/notes/devtools/code-climate.md) platform, and the [Travis CI](/notes/devtools/travis-ci.md) platform.

 Use a Pull Request workflow to complete each of the challenges below.
 Optionally invite a friend to collaborate on your repo, and perform a code review on at least one of your Pull Requests.